kevinlin/ai-sdlc-playbook/docs/workflow/spec-driven-development/README.md

 Each phase builds upon the previous one, creating a solid foundation for successful feature development.

-Refer to [Process Guide](process/README.md) for step-by-step walkthrough of the three phase s.
+Refer to [Process Guide](process/README.md) for step-by-step walkthrough of the three phases.

 ## Core Philosophy